RichardChambers/writereadport/ReadMe.txt

    - "4800,7,e,1" means 4800 baud, 7 data bits, even parity, 1 stop bit

  Examples of the writereadport command line:
  - writereadport -s "9600,8,n,1" "this is line 1\rthis is line 2\rthis is line 3\r" 2
    open Serial Port COM2 with settings 9600 baud, 8 data, no parity, 1 stop bit and send the text "this is line 1\rthis is line 2\rthis is line 3\r"
  - writereadport -s "19200,8,n,1" -c 3
    open Serial Port COM3 with settings 19.2K baud, 8 data, no parity, 1 stop bit then read a series of text lines from the standard input until an end of file is found.
    The standard input may be redirected using the "<" operator on the command line.
+ - writereadport -t 4
+   open Serial Port COM4 and determine the current settings of the port and print them to stdout.
+   The output is in a keyword=value format as in:
+       Baud=9600
+       DataBits=8
+       Parity=none
+       StopBits=1

+Embedding Special Characters into Text
+This utility has a special processing function that take an entered line of text and processes the text looking for special embedded characters in the text string.
+Most of the standard C special format indicators (\r, \n, \t, \xhhh where hhh are hex digits, and \ooo where ooo are octal digits) are supported.
+These special characters allow the writereadport utility to be used with a receipt printer to do print testing.

 This file contains a summary of what you will find in each of the files that make up your writereadport application.

 writereadport.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.